AmberGraceSoftware/Dex/docs/Chapter1/State.md

 from a base class called ***Observable***.
 Observables are objects that  *hold some value* and can *listen to changes in this value*.

-`Dec.State` is a special type of Observable in that its value can be *written to;* however, some observables are "read-only" and their value depends on other factors.
+`Dex.State` is a special type of Observable in that its value can be *written to;* however, some observables are "read-only" and their value depends on other factors.